Post image for You are the King Dork of my heart

 First Album: Amphetamine Low.
 Cover is white with the album title in tiny black type on the back.
 The band name does not appear anywhere on the outside packaging.

 Part of the reason that Tom’s voice is so real is Portman’s expert creation and use of slang.
-Now, I’m not talking cheesy shizz like Britney Spears references and characters being all, “Fo-rizzle, my nizzle!”
+Now, I’m not talking cheesy shizz like Britney Spears references or tryhards like making fetch happen.
 I mean stuff like this:

 WAGBOG: What A Great Bunch Of Guys (to be used sarcastically)